 input signal will be 2

 (one from each arithmetic combinator).
-On changes, there will be a 1-tick memory
+On changes, there will be a one-tick memory delay in the circuit, in which one item will read a value of 1

 and the SR-LATCH